AScustomWorks/AS/README.md

 ### Releases

-AS is compatible with VCV Rack 0.5.X. releases for Mac, Win and Linux are found on the [Release Page](https://github.com/AScustomWorks/as/releases)
+AS is compatible with VCV Rack 0.6.X. releases, (see previous releases for 0.5.X. binaries and source files).
+You can download Mac, Win and Linux binary files and source on the [Release Page](https://github.com/AScustomWorks/as/releases)

 If you enjoy those modules you can support the development by making a donation, it will be appreciated!.
 Here's the link: [DONATE](https://www.paypal.me/frederius/)